Armored Multi-Purpose Vehicle: Vehicle submissions

-3rd ID's AMPV drives off of a 497th Multi-Role Bridge Company, 92nd Engineer Battalion barge during a wet-gap crossing exercise on Fort Stewart's Pineview Lake, Sept.
-21, 2023.
+A 3rd ID's AMPV drives off of a 497th Multi-Role Bridge Company, 92nd Engineer Battalion barge during a wet-gap crossing exercise on Fort Stewart's Pineview Lake, September 2023.

 In May 2014, BAE Systems submitted their proposal for the AMPV competition.
 Their submission was based on the Bradley and Paladin Integrated Management designs to meet the force protection and all-terrain mobility requirements with maximum commonality within the family of vehicles.
 The BAE AMPV team includes: DRS Technologies for power management, distribution, and integration; Northrop Grumman for Mission Command Mission Equipment Package design and integration; Air Methods Corporation for medical evacuation and treatment subsystems; and the Red River Army Depot for vehicle teardown and component remanufacture.

 Split buy proposal

 The FY2015 National Defense Authorization Act legislative language called for further examination of the use of wheeled AMPV variants at both echelons above brigade (EAB) as well as for medical evacuation purposes.

 General Dynamics had lobbied for a split buy, arguing that a split buy of its Strykers would save the Army $2 billion in life cycle costs and that it is smoother and quicker than a tracked vehicle in the role.
 Navistar Defense also advocated this approach, offering its MaxxPro MRAP to fulfill part of the AMPV role..

 In a March 2015 report the Army told Congress that wheeled medical vehicles are unsuitable for ABCTs due to the inability to maneuver with highly mobile combat vehicles.
 For medical evacuations, tracked vehicle's superior mobility better enables it to retrieve wounded soldiers.
 The requirements were for a vehicle that could go wherever the tracked vehicles of an armored brigade went, which would include rough terrain and soft ground that a wheeled vehicle could get bogged down in, preventing an armored ambulance from reaching wounded soldiers in time.
 Using BAE's Bradley-based chassis allows for commonality between 75 percent of an armored brigade's combat vehicles, easing maintenance and logistics and ensuring the vehicles have comparable mobility.